altocodenl/tagaway/readme.md

 ### Todo before launch

+- Add email domain validation in SES (email from address as well).

 - Formats.
    - New video formats.
       - Convert videos from other formats into mp4.
 Add extra field (or vid field?).